 7. Don’t cold-call music supervisors on the phone

 While there’s an essence of bravado and self-confidence evident in cold calling, it’s a bit of a red flag.
 Do you like calls out of the blue?
 If music supervisors have multiple ongoing projects, they may be managing dozens of active contacts.
 They also might be waiting for an important call.

 Find another way to make that first contact via social media, email, attending an event, or — and this is the best way — building an audience that’s passionate about your music.
 That way, the music supervisors may come to you.

 8. Don’t send attachments in a cold email

 Attaching music files to an initial email is a rookie mistake.
 A big attachment might get your email jettisoned into a spam folder before your target music supervisor even has the chance to see it.

-If you have received a creative brief or song style request by a music supervisor, make sure you give them what they asked for.
-Nothing is more frustrating when you’re looking for one thing and you receive something that’s the wrong genre, tempo, or has vocals when they wanted an instrumental.
+If you have received a creative brief or song style request from a music supervisor, make sure you give them what they asked for.
+Nothing is more frustrating when they’re looking for one thing and receive something that’s the wrong genre, tempo, or has vocals when they wanted an instrumental.